 Abstract

-Induced pluripotent stem cells (iPSC) technology has propelled the field of stem cells biology, providing new cells to explore the molecular mechanisms of pluripotency, cancer biology and aging.
+Induced pluripotent stem cells (iPSC) technology has propelled the field of stem cell biology by providing new cells to explore the molecular mechanisms of pluripotency, cancer biology and aging.
 A major advantage of human iPSC, compared to the pluripotent embryonic stem cells, is that they can be generated from virtually any embryonic or adult somatic cell type without destruction of human blastocysts.
-In addition, iPSC can be generated from somatic cells harvested from normal individuals or patients, and used as a cellular tool to unravel mechanisms of human development and to model diseases in a manner not possible before.
-Besides these fundamental aspects of human biology and physiology that are revealed using iPSC or iPSC-derived cells, these cells hold an immense potential for cell-based therapies, and for the discovery of new or personalized pharmacological treatments for many disorders.
+In addition, iPSC can be generated from somatic cells harvested from normal individuals or patients and used as a cellular tool to unravel mechanisms of human development and to model diseases in a manner not possible before.
+Besides these fundamental aspects of human biology and physiology that are revealed using iPSC or iPSC-derived cells, these cells hold an immense potential for cell-based therapies and for the discovery of new or personalized pharmacological treatments for many disorders.
 Here, we review some of the current challenges and concerns about iPSC technology.
 We introduce the potential held by iPSC for research and development of novel health-related applications.
 We briefly present the efforts made by the scientific and clinical communities to create the necessary guidelines and regulations to achieve the highest quality standards in the procedures for iPSC generation, characterization and long-term preservation.
 Finally, we present some of the audacious and pioneer clinical trials in progress with iPSC-derived cells.

-Key words: Induced pluripotent stem cells; Reprogramming; Cell-based therapy; Stem cell banking; Disease modelling
+Key words: Induced pluripotent stem cells; Reprogramming; Cell-based therapy; Stem cell banking; Disease modeling

 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: In this review, we present the current status on the basic and applied research involving induced pluripotent stem cells (iPSC).
-We discuss concerns around iPSC reprogramming technology, and present initiatives that have been recently developed for the use of iPSC in health-related issues.
+We discuss concerns around iPSC reprogramming technology and present initiatives that have been recently developed for the use of iPSC in health-related issues.
 We also introduce some of the audacious clinical trials already ongoing to treat patients with cells derived from iPSC.

 Bragança J, Lopes JA, Mendes-Silva L, Santos JMA.
 Induced pluripotent stem cells, a giant leap for mankind therapeutic applications.
 World J Stem Cells 2019; In press

-INTRODUCTION In 2006, Kazutoshi Takahashi and Shinya Yamanaka reported for the first time the reprogramming of induced pluripotent stem cells (iPSC) from mouse somatic cells by forced expression of the transcription factors Oct4, Sox2, Klf4 and c-Myc, now termed Yamanaka factors[1].
-Subsequently, the Yamanaka factors, or other combinations of factors were successfully used to reprogram a wide range of mouse or human somatic cells into iPSC[2-5]. iPSC achieve a high degree of dedifferentiation and acquire properties similar to those of embryonic stem cells (ESC).
+INTRODUCTION In 2006, Kazutoshi Takahashi and Shinya Yamanaka[1] reported for the first time the reprogramming of induced pluripotent stem cells (iPSC) from mouse somatic cells by forced expression of the transcription factors Oct4, Sox2, Klf4 and c-Myc, now termed Yamanaka factors.
+Subsequently, the Yamanaka factors or other combinations of factors were successfully used to reprogram a wide range of mouse or human somatic cells into iPSC[2-5]. iPSC achieve a high degree of dedifferentiation and acquire properties similar to those of embryonic stem cells (ESC).
 Indeed, iPSC and ESC are morphologically indistinguishable, and in vitro these cells have the potential to differentiate into cells of the three germ layers (ectoderm, endoderm and mesoderm) and to originate virtually all cells of adult organisms.
-Like mouse ESC, mouse iPSC have the capacity to aggregate and integrate the inner cell mass, and participate in the development of an embryo upon injection into a host blastocyst and its subsequent transfer into a foster pseudo pregnant female.
-Additionally, iPSC which contribute to the germline have the potential to generate viable and fertile animals[6-9].
+Like mouse ESC, mouse iPSC have the capacity to aggregate and integrate the inner cell mass and participate in the development of an embryo upon injection into a host blastocyst and its subsequent transfer into a foster pseudo pregnant female.
+Additionally, iPSC that contribute to the germline have the potential to generate viable and fertile animals[6-9].